-I am a Ph.D.
-Candidate (ABD) in information science in the School of Communication and Information (SC&I) at Rutgers University and a member of the InfoSeeking Lab.
+I completed my Ph.D. studies in information science at Rutgers University.
 My research interests lie at the intersection of human-computer interaction, human information behavior, and interactive information retrieval.
 Broadly, I focus on users’ interactions and experiences with information systems, particularly the barriers they face.
-I use a range of qualitative and quantitative methods in both data collection and analysis such as lab and remote experiments, semi-structured interviews, online diaries, questionnaires, statistical analyses, and qualitative thematic analysis.
+I use a range of qualitative and quantitative methods in both data collection and analysis such as lab and remote user studies, semi-structured interviews, online diaries, questionnaires, statistical analyses, and qualitative thematic analysis.

-My current dissertation research examines the effects of study settings (laboratory vs. field) and tasks (authentic vs. simulated) on users’ web searching and browsing behaviors.
-This research will shed light on how the methods we choose to study users affect user behavior and user experience.
+My dissertation research examined the effects of study settings (laboratory vs. field) and task authenticity (authentic vs. simulated) on users’ web searching and browsing behaviors.
+This research informed future user research design for ideal settings & tasks.
 My committee members include Dr. Nicholas Belkin, Dr. Kaitlin Costello, Dr. Diane Kelly, and Dr. Chirag Shah (chair).